kevglass/rune-flickfootie/README.md

 A cross between shuffle puck and football.
 Flick your players to knock the ball into the goal.
 Not an execise in stellar coding, but a simple fun physics game.

+_All game assets are licensed for use in these projects.
+They remain copyright of their authors._

 ## How to Play

 * Wait for your turn